Predator (film): Visual effects

 The original Predator creature was created by Richard Edlund of Boss Film Studios and was a disproportionate, ungainly creature with large yellow eyes and a dog-like head, and nowhere near as agile as necessary for what the filmmakers had intended.
 After a call was put out for a new alien creature costume, creature effects artist Rick Baker put in a bid, but ultimately McTiernan consulted Stan Winston.
 Winston had previously worked with Schwarzenegger as a visual effects artist on the 1984 film The Terminator.
 While on a plane ride to Fox studios alongside Aliens director James Cameron, Winston sketched monster ideas.
 Cameron suggested he had always wanted to see a creature with mandibles, which became part of the Predator's iconic look.

 R/Greenberg Associates created the film's optical effects, including the alien's ability to become invisible, its thermal vision point of view, its glowing blood, and the electrical spark effects.

-The invisibility effect was achieved by having someone wearing a bright red suit (because it was the farthest opposite of the green of the jungle and the blue of the sky) the size of the Predator.
+The invisibility effect was achieved by having someone wearing a bright red suit (because it was the furthest opposite of the green of the jungle and the blue of the sky) the size of the Predator.
 The red was removed with chroma key techniques, leaving an empty area.
 The take was then repeated without the actors using a 30% wider lens on the camera.
 When the two takes were combined optically, the jungle from the second take filled in the empty area.
-Because the second take was filmed with a wider lens, a vague outline of the alien could be seen with the background scenery bending around its shape.
+Since the second take was filmed with a wider lens, a vague outline of the alien could be seen with the background scenery bending around its shape.

 For thermal vision, infrared film could not be used because it did not register in the range of body temperature wavelengths.
 The filmmakers used an Inframetrics thermal video scanner because it gave good heat images of objects and people.
 The glowing blood was achieved by green liquid from glow sticks mixed with personal lubricant for texture.
 The electrical sparks were rotoscoped animation using white paper pins registered on portable light tables to black-and-white prints of the film frames.
 The drawings were composited by the optical crew for the finished effects.
 Additional visual effects, mainly for the opening title sequence of the Predator arriving on Earth, were supplied by Dream Quest Images (later Oscar-winners for their work on The Abyss and Total Recall).
 The film was nominated for an Academy Award for Best Visual Effects.